 Opposition • Then there are reasons why stations feel they should not editorialize.
-Del Leeson, general manager of KPAM-KPFM (FM) Portland, Ore., views it this way: "We decided we newsmen doors that were formerly closed."
-KVOZ has attacked local law enforcement, poor streets and the narcotics problem with hard-hitting editorials.

-But WHRB-FM Cambridge, Mass., does not editorialize.
-David E. Levy, station manager explained, "We prefer not to get involved in editorializing and to devote our time to maintaining the highest possible standard in our other programming-classical music, jazz, folk music, news and public affairs features such as drama and documentaries."
+Del Leeson, general manager of KPAM-KPFM (FM) Portland, Ore., views it this way: "We decided we editorial to devote our time to maintaining the program highest possible standard in our other that 27 programming-classical music, jazz, onsibility folk music, news and public affairs feaheir chil- tures such as drama and documenials.

+taries."
 At times the difference between editorials and commentaries is not sharply drawn, especially when the personality aspect is prominent.
 For example, a new morning news program on WFLN-AM-FM Philadelphia, Editorially Speaking, gives Taylor Grant a chance to voice his own views on news of the day in a way "to provoke opinion and stimulate conversation."